 Technology-driven.
 Today's society is an information-driven society.
-The AGSB emphasizes information as an asset and invests in technology to access, process, and utilize this information.
+The AGSB emphasizes information as an asset and invests in technology to access, process, and utilize this information, such as videoconferencing software and equipment, and learning management system.

 MASTER IN BUSINESS ADMINISTRATION PROGRAMS